Looking for free things to do in Miami? You have come to the right place!

 2.2 Institute of Contemporary Art

-After the Miami Dade Museum of Art and Design, The Institute of Contemporary Art exhibits some of the most avant-garde art and design of our time!
+After the Miami Dade Museum of Art and Design, The Institute of Contemporary Art exhibits some of our time’s most avant-garde art and design!

 It provides an international creative avenue for local artists to display some of our generation’s most groundbreaking art!

-This museum, located in the Miami Design District, is also free to enter every day.
+This museum, located in the Miami Design District, is free to enter daily.
 They also provide free private and guided tours for people in groups of 5 or more if you give them at least two weeks’ notice.

 2.3 Perez Art Museum